Khandesh: Independent India

 After India's independence in 1947, Bombay province became Bombay State, and in 1960 was divided into the linguistic states of Maharashtra and Gujarat.
 East Khandesh became Jalgaon district, and West Khandesh became Dhule district, both in Maharashtra state.
 The latter was further divided into Dhule and Nandurbar districts.

+This region has a population of 8,686,921 people (including Burhanpur district of MP) as of 2011 Census.